Embracing Cultural Heritage

 My mother grew up treated badly by her peers, yet chose the same for her children.
 There were choices made which made it easier than it had been for her though.
 Both generations realized the importance of sharing all the cultures which made each who they were, not only that but the diversity gained with each new parent, creating a melting pot within the family.
 In my own life many choices were made based on what I had learned of the different cultures which make me who I am.

-As a teen my mother ran away from home.
-She went into the southwest United States which is where she increased her knowledge of Mexican Spanish.
-The people of this group accepted her for who she was.
+As a preteen it was believed that my mother ran away from home by her step father.
+What I learned is she was removed from the home for her protection.
+She went first to family in Oklahoma, then into the southwest United States.
+After that to about every of the countries in Central and south America.
+This is where she increased her knowledge and ability to speak and write every Spanish/Portuguese language.
+The people of those countries accepted her for who she was.
 This influence guided her life in many ways for years.
 Cherokee and Spanish became the languages of our home as she knew her children would be living among those who spoke those languages.

 Learning cultural differences